-As a student in our Public Health department, you’ll gain the knowledge and skills needed to keep large groups of people healthy in a way that individualized medicine cannot.
+As a student in our Public Health department, you’ll gain the knowledge and skills to keep large groups of people healthy in a way that individualized medicine cannot.
 You’ll learn how social factors, policy, genetics, education, and the environment impact the health of whole communities.
-Then, you'll use this knowledge as you learn methods of disease prevention, health promotion and protection, and caring for communities or other groups of people.
+Use this knowledge as you learn methods of disease prevention, health promotion and protection, and caring for communities or other groups of people.

 The field of public health incorporates information about human physiology, biology, communications, the social sciences, and other fields.
-The field also offers wildly varying career opportunities—from leading contact tracing teams to conducting diabetes education to shaping public policy.
-As such, our department offers you the flexibility to tailor your degree toward your interests and aspirations.
+Public health also offers wildly varying career opportunities—from leading contact tracing teams to conducting diabetes education to shaping public policy.
+Our department offers you the flexibility to tailor your degree toward your interests and aspirations.

 As a Public Health student, you'll blend coursework from public health with the natural and social sciences to gain interdisciplinary knowledge important to public health practice.
 You'll have opportunities to work in the community, with FLC campus organizations, and to conduct research.
 You may work with organizations such as: